Beng Climaco: City Representative, 2007-2013

 In her second term, Representative Maria Isabelle Climaco-Salazar was elected as House Deputy Speaker for Mindanao.

 City Mayor, 2013-2022

 In 2013, Climaco was elected as Mayor of Zamboanga City.
 However barely three months in office, Salazar was beset by lawless MNLF elements attacking the city proper in September 2013 crippling the city's economic and social life.

 Climaco also promotes the Chavacano language as part of Zamboanga's culture.
-The Dia de Fundacio Chavacano, an annual June 23 celebration aims to promote the language through the launch of new Chavacano books such as dictionaries and grammar books and quiz bees for local schools.
+The Dia de Fundacion del Chavacano, an annual June 23 celebration aims to promote the language through the launch of new Chavacano books such as dictionaries and grammar books and quiz bees for local schools.

 Personal life

 On February 28, 2009, Beng wed Retired General Trifonio Salazar.
 Her wedding coincided with the birthday of her late uncle Mayor Cesar C. Climaco to honor the influence has had in her life.